fssa-batch3/praveenkumar.sekar__web_project/README.md

         2. Navigate to the cart page.
         3. remove the selected product/item from the cart.
     - Expected Result:
-        - The product/item is removed from the cart
+        - The product/item is removed from the cart.